ShreeshIITmandi/Radiation/docs/radiationAMGCL.rst

 Steps to set-up the problem
 ---------------------------
 - Discretise the P1 governing equation for the geometry.
-This may be bit complicated for complex gemoetry.
+This may be bit complicated for complex geometry.
 - Apply boundary conditions and convert it into sparse matrix using AMGCL backend function.
 - Setup the multi-grid solver using suitable smoother, preconditioner and transfer operators available.
 - Run the case for the solution and extract suitable results from the solution.